victorliu-sq/PaperWriting/FlashSMP.md

-Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task
+Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task.

+The classic GS algorithm is slow.

 that GS algorithm is computing- and data-intensive and ithas time and memory complexity quadratic in the number of participants.